SameerKhan15/InvestmentCalculators/README.md

 d) Taxes on TIPs returns are due each year, both on coupon payments and the increase in principal amount reflecting inflation, even though the Treasury does not pay out the increase until maturity.
 This is only applicable for TIPs being held in non Tax advantage (example: 401k etc) accounts.

-How to setup/run the tool

-1) asasa
-2) asas

 How to compile the tool
 1) any package - this will produce the calculator.jar under the lib folder

+How to setup/run the tool
+1) ssaasa
+2) sasasa